brave/qa-resources/wikitemplate-minorCRbump.md

 - [ ]  Verify you can tip a verified YouTube creator
 - [ ]  Verify you are able to perform a contribution
 - [ ]  Verify if you disable auto-contribute you are still able to tip regular sites and YouTube creators
-- [ ]  Upgrade from older version
-  - [ ]  Verify the wallet balance is retained and wallet backup code isn't corrupted
-  - [ ]  Verify auto-contribute list is not lost after upgrade
-  - [ ]  Verify tips list is not lost after upgrade
-  - [ ]  Verify wallet panel transactions list is not lost after upgrade

 ## Update tests